bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Lines 10-29 of function before capture." />
 </p>

-Where it works once clicking on the tabs, but once we click on them a second time, we get this weird flashing thing going on.
+<p>Where it works once clicking on the tabs, but once we click on them a
+second time, we get this weird flashing thing going on.
 So what&apos;s going on with that?
 Well, the real problem has to do with this transition and EventListener, because we&apos;ve added the transition and EventListener.
-And it works when you click on the links the first time, it&apos;s looking for that transition end.
+And it works when you click on the links the first time, it&apos;s looking for that transition end.</p>

-But that EventListener&apos;s getting added onto old content each time you click on it.
+<p>But that EventListener&apos;s getting added onto old content each time you
+click on it.
 So all of a sudden when you&apos;re clicking on it a second time, it&apos;s firing a second time and running again and it ends up in this weird loop where it&apos;s doing this kind of thing.
 So what do we do about that?
-What we can do is at the end of this EventListener down here after the function.
+What we can do is at the end of this EventListener down here after the function.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 268. lines 10-29 of script.js (160) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">